isabella232/dynamic-media-classic.en-1/help/application-setup.md

 >[!NOTE]
 >
 >With the exception of “Adaptive Video”, which is enabled by default, you may not see all of the other adaptive video or single video encoding presets in the Upload Job Options dialog box.
-Scene7 Administrators determine which video encoding presets are visible in the Upload Job Options dialog box.
+Dynamic Media Classic Administrators determine which video encoding presets are visible in the Upload Job Options dialog box.

 * Choose from the following adaptive video encoding or single encoding presets: